 The members of the Oral Examination Committee will be chosen by the candidate.
 The examining committee must consist of a minimum of four members.
-The Major Advisor and two additional members must be tenured, or tenure-track.
-The fourth member may be tenured or tenure-track, or a special approved member.
+The Major Advisor (must be a tenured or tenure-track faculty member with an appointment in MSE) and two additional members who must be tenured, or tenure-track with primary appointments in MSE.
+The fourth member may be tenured or tenure-track (with an appointment in the University of Arizona), or a special approved member.
 Special members must be pre-approved by the Dean of the Graduate College.
 Any members beyond the fourth can also be tenured or tenure-track, or special approved members.